 TIP 3 - Don’t Compare Your Family to Other Families

 Blended families are as unique as snowflakes—each one with different dynamics and needs.
 When comparing yourself to someone else, things are not always as they seem.
-If they appear to have it altogether, you need to realize that they will have their own challenges, too.
+If they appear to have it all together, you need to realize that they will have their own challenges, too.
 Just because a friend is in a blended family doesn’t mean that their experience or perspectives apply to yours.
 You and your family know what is best for your family, and you get to make your own decisions together.

 Blended families are a unique blend of adults and children with a distinctive story.
 All families take a conscious effort to grow and bond in ways that best support their members.
 Your family has its own story.
 How you write that story together through genuine, open, and honest communication ensures your blended family’s success.

 Related reading: “Tips to Help You Survive—and Thrive—as a Blended Family.”

 Heartmanity’s mission is to inspire, encourage, unconditionally love, and guide people to create emotionally safe, honest, thriving relationships.
 We offer parenting resources as well as coaching to help ensure your blended family is successful.
 Check us out at www.heartmanity.com or reach out to us at email@example.com.